 All program rules and policies are set or established at the state or territory level.
 If checked, skip to question 1.2.2.

 Some or all program rules and policies are set or established by local entities.
 If checked, indicate which entities establish the following policies.
-Check a that apply.
-1. Eligibility rules and policies (e.g., income limits) are set by the: State or territory Local entity (e.g., counties, workforce boards, early learning coalitions).
+Check all that apply.

+1. Eligibility rules and policies (e.g., income limits) are set by the:

+State or territory

+Local entity (e.g., counties, workforce boards, early learning coalitions).

 If checked, identify the entity and describe the type of eligibility policies the local entity(ies) can set.
-Cther.
-Describe:

 2. Sliding-fee scale is set by the:

 State or territory

 Local entity (e.g., counties, workforce boards, early learning coalitions).

-If checked, identify the entity and describe the type of eligibility policies the local

-entity(ies) can set.
+If checked, identify the entity and describe the type of eligibility policies the local entity(ies) can set.

-Other.

-Describe:

 3. Payment rates are set by the:

 State or territory

 Local entity (e.g., counties, workforce boards, early learning coalitions).

-If checked, identify the entity and describe the type of eligibility policies the local

-entity(ies) can set.
+If checked, identify the entity and describe the type of eligibility policies the local entity(ies) can set.

-Other.

-Describe:

 4. Other.
-List and describe other program rules and policies and describe (e.g., quality

-rating and improvement systems [QRIS], payment practices):
+List and describe other program rules and policies and describe (e.g., quality rating and improvement systems [QRIS], payment practices):

 1.2.2 How is the CCDF program operated?
-In other words, which entity(ies) implement or

-perform these CCDF services?
-Check all that apply Effective Date: 10/01/2018

-a) Who conducts eligibility determinations?
+In other words, which entity(ies) implement or perform these CCDF services?
+Check all that apply a) Who conducts eligibility determinations?

 CCDF Lead Agency

-■ Temporary Assistance for Needy Families (TANF) agency
+Temporary Assistance for Needy Families (TANF) agency

 Other state or territory agency

 Local government agencies, such as county welfare or social services departments

-☑ Child care resource and referral agencies

-Community-based organizations

-Other.

-Describe

-h) Who assists parents in locating child care (consumer education)?

-U) ✓ CCDF Lead Agency

-✓ TANF agency

-Other state or territory agency

-Local government agencies, such as county welfare or social services

-departments

-☑ Child care resource and referral agencies

-Cother.

-Describe

-c) Who issues payments?

-٠, CCDF Lead Agency

-✓ TANF agency

-Other state or territory agency

-Local government agencies, such as county welfare or social services

-departments

 Child care resource and referral agencies

 Community-based organizations

-Cther.

-Describe
+- b) Who assists parents in locating child care (consumer education)?

+- CCDF Lead Agency

+- TANF agency

+- Other state or territory agency

+- Local government agencies, such as county welfare or social services departments

+- Child care resource and referral agencies

+- Community-based organizations

+- Other.